Engaging the next generation of watershed stewards

 At the Upper Deschutes Watershed Council, we believe that community education is at the core of long-term conservation and watershed protection.
 With our education program, The Upstream Project, we provide hands-on stewardship experiences that are designed to educate and inspire students of all ages to participate in streamside science, creative writing, music, and art projects.

 Through education, we guide local students to forge a lifelong, caretaking bond with our home watershed.
 By helping students develop a sense of place while they also foster an informed sense of environmental stewardship, we seek to ensure the health of Central Oregon’s rivers and streams for generations.

 “One action can create a chain reaction and, soon, hopefully everyone will want to take care of the place I am blessed to call home.”

 We invite students of all ages to participate in discovery-based watershed experiences through dynamic education programs that are directly linked to current innovative curricula and state mandated learning standards.
 All of our environmental education program materials and projects are structured to accomplish the goals and objectives defined by the Oregon Environmental Literacy Plan.

 We work collaboratively with many local partners to connect youth to the natural world.
-We are helping to create the Children’s Forest of Central Oregon as one way to increase momentum and support for more outdoor education opportunities for children of all ages and abilities, the Children’s Forest offers support for our environmental education activities throughout the year.
+We are one of the founding partner organizations of the Children’s Forest of Central Oregon.
+As one way to increase momentum for more outdoor education opportunities for children of all ages and abilities, the Children’s Forest offers support for our environmental education activities throughout the year.